Sakib678/MobileApps/README.md

 # DMA-2025 Programming Portfolio

-This portfolio is a collection of programs developed using android studio.
+This portfolio is a collection of programs developed using Kotilin within Android Studio.

 #### SOURCES ####